jckaren1124/Surfs_Up/README.md

 •	Temperature data in June is likely more accurate than temperature data in December since the June data contains almost 200 more data points (roughly 6 more months of data).

+•	Standard deviation is 0.5 points higher for December, which shows that the data points in December are more spreadout.
+This is a further indication that June temperature data is more accurate than December temperature data.

 •	The minimum temperature difference between June and December shows an 8 degree difference.

-•	The standard deviation

 ## Summary